Dre Campbell Farm

 2. Chicken Wire

-Lay the chicken wire on the ground and cover it with dirt to keep cats out of your garden.
-They will likely stay away due to the rough texture of the wire.
+Lay the chicken wire on top of the soil before planting and cover it with more soil or mulch.
+The cats will likely stay away due to the rough texture of the wire.

 3. Motion-Activated Sprinklers